 - change to a building's energy status and renovation or replacement of thermal elements of a building (such as re-roofing, replacement cladding, re-plastering, dry lining, external render, and renovation or replacement of existing floors).

-Note: even if you are not thinking of altering your house to accommodate bed and breakfast guests, and planning permission is not required, you may still be required to do work to your property in order to meet building regulations requirements.
+Note: even if you are not thinking of altering a building and planning permission is not required, you may still be required to do work to your property in order to meet building regulations requirements.
 Again, you need to contact the building control department of your local authority as early as possible.